kristianmandrup/context_exposer/README.md

 A patch for the `decorates_before_render` gem is currently made available.

-`ContextExposer.patch :decorates_before_render`
+`ContextExposer.patch :decorates_before_rendering`

-Use this in an initializer.
-This way, decorates_before_render should try to decorate all your exposed variables before rendering, whether your view context is exposed as instance vars, methods or on the `ctx` object of the view ;)
+You typically use this in a Rails initializer.
+This way, `decorates_before_rendering` should try to decorate all your exposed variables before rendering, whether your view context is exposed as instance vars, methods or on the `ctx` object of the view ;)

-Note: This is still an experimental feature.
+Note: You can now also use the macro `decorates_before_render` to include the `DecoratesBeforeRendering` module.

 ### Auto-finding a decorator